zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle Infrastructure Cloud (OCI).
+This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle Cloud Infrastructure (OCI).
 You will provision a new database.

-To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.
+To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github Oracle repository issue submission form.

 ## Objectives

-- Learn how to sign-in to the Oracle Public Cloud
+- Learn how to sign-in to the Oracle Cloud
 - Learn how to provision a new ATP database

 ## Required Artifacts